metahoof/docs/docs/whitepaper/terms-of-services.md

 ### **14.1.
 Market Risk and Digital Item Valuation**

-- MetaHoof NFTs and in-game assets may fluctuate in value, become illiquid, or lose all value over time.
+- MetaHoof digital items and in-game virtual currency may fluctuate in value, become illiquid, or lose all value over time.
-- The market for digital assets is volatile, speculative, and impacted by factors outside of ANP Labs’ control.
+- The market for digital items is volatile, speculative, and impacted by factors outside of ANP Labs’ control.
 - No part of the Platform constitutes an investment opportunity, financial instrument, or guarantee of future value or rewards.

 _Holding or trading MetaHoof assets is entirely at your own risk._

 ### **14.2.
 Service Availability and Technical Limitations**

-- MetaHoof may experience downtime, interruptions, bugs, or unexpected failures due to software updates, blockchain congestion, or third-party infrastructure (e.g., Ultra Platform).
+- MetaHoof may experience downtime, interruptions, bugs, or unexpected failures due to software updates, congestion, or third-party infrastructure.
 - We do not guarantee continuous, uninterrupted access to gameplay or assets.
-- Race results, marketplace listings, or other real-time data may be delayed or displayed incorrectly due to caching, frontend errors, or blockchain sync issues.
-The official source of truth is the data recorded on MetaHoof’s servers and the Ultra blockchain.
+- Race results, marketplace listings, or other real-time data may be delayed or displayed incorrectly due to caching, frontend errors, or sync issues.
+The official source of truth is the data recorded on MetaHoof’s systems.

 _MetaHoof reserves the right to suspend races, events, or services temporarily or permanently, with or without notice, for technical, operational, or legal reasons._